Safeguarding Children Policy and Procedures

 - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care

 - Taking action to enable all children to have the best outcomes.

 DESIGNATED AND DEPUTY SAFEGUARDING LEADS

-- Surrey Safeguarding Children’s Board procedures are followed within the setting and that they keep up to date with latest safeguarding training and changes.
+- Surrey Safeguarding Children’s Board (SSCB) procedures are followed within the setting and that they keep up to date with latest safeguarding training and changes.